 Division of Property

-Provincial legislation determines the rights of the residents of that province with respect to property.
+Provincial legislation determines the rights of the residents of that province to division of property when a marriage ends.
 In Ontario, the Family Law Act describes who qualifies for “equalization of property.”

 To qualify for equalization calculations, the parties must be married.
 Equalization of property is not a concept that gives property rights to common-law partner who are not married, even if they have been together for a very long time, and not even if they have children together.